Kemi Badenoch: Anti-woke campaigner making waves

 Ms Badenoch's leadership campaign team are making much of her status as a "fresh face".

-She joined the Conservative Party at the age of 25, and spent several years trying to get elected to Parliament and the London Assembly without success.
+She joined the Conservative Party at the age of 25, and spent several years trying to get elected to Parliament - and had a stint on the London Assembly, where she was Conservative spokesman for the economy.
+She backed Brexit in the 2016 EU referendum.

 She eventually achieved her ambition of becoming an MP at the 2017 general election in the safe Conservative seat of Saffron Walden, Essex.